CoffeeBeforeArch/simple_cache_sim/README.md

 ```

 Note, this uses C++17 and C++20 features, so you will likely need g++-10 or later (or you will need to make some slight modifications to the source code).

+A blog post describing the simulator can be found [here](https://coffeebeforearch.github.io/2020/12/16/cache-simulator.html).